Anthony-T-N/Angry_Window/README.md

 Functions
 -
-- Moving to the center of the screen
+- Moving to the center of the screen.
+- Simulating the movement of falling.
+- Following the mouse cursor/pointer.

 Usage